Beaver Lake Park

 By orienteering standards, Beaver Lake Park is a small park.
 At 82 acres–54 forested–with three simple park loop trails, the navigation is not complex.
 But with waterfront access on two lakes, playground, large picnic shelter “pavilion” with fireplace, and an all-season fully enclosed lodge, this park does have something for everyone.

-Its ample indoor facilities make it ideal for combinations of beginner training events, either with the existing permanent course or participatory set-your-own courses, combined with a picnic location that is completely weather-independent.
+This park is ideal for combinations of beginner training events, either with the existing permanent course or participatory set-your-own courses, combined with a picnic location.

 ABOUT THE PERMANENT COURSE

 This venue features a permanent course, which you can do at any time!
 To try it out, print the PDF map and control descriptions below (or simply open them on your smart phone), read the instructions on the permanent course page, and have fun!

 - Beaver Lake Control Descriptions (needed to complete the permanent course)